It's What's on the Inside that Counts

-There are also "internal" differences between padfolios and portfolios.
-Portfolios are typically larger or thicker because they are designed to hold a multitude of items.
-Many of them are accordion-style to accommodate more than just papers.
+So that's the skin-deep difference.
+Now let's get to the guts, or the "internal" differences between padfolios and portfolios.
+Portfolios are typically larger or thicker because they're designed to hold a multitude of items (remember, some are big enough to carry around artwork).
+Many of them open accordion-style to accommodate more than just papers (although they won't actually make music, unfortunately).
 On one side of the portfolio there is space for a steno or a legal pad, and on the other side there are extra pockets used to store miscellaneous office items.